sepastian/conconi-test/README.md

 Dependencies
 ------------

-The `aplay` util is required to playback WAV files.
-On Debian (Ubuntu), `aplay` can be installed with
+Ruby and `aplay` are required to run this script.
+On Debian (Ubuntu), install both with

-    sudo aptitude install alsa-utils
+    sudo aptitude install alsa-utils ruby1.9.1-full